charlesdwmorrison/SlimCAT/README.md

 ![SlimCAT SignalR Chart.js](https://github.com/charlesdwmorrison/SlimCAT/blob/master/SlimCAT.png?raw=true)

 ## Features/Components
-Advancements over vernerable tools such as [Netling](https://github.com/hallatore/Netling) and K6 include:
+Advancements over vernerable tools such as [Netling](https://github.com/hallatore/Netling) and [K6](https://medium.com/swlh/beginners-guide-to-load-testing-with-k6-ff155885b6db) include:
 - .Net 5.0 (.Net Core).
 SlimCAT can be executed on Linux or a Mac.
 - Correlation so that you can add data and vary the body or URI.
 - Ability to test more than one URL or endpoint per test test.
 - Test user scenarios,not just one URI; just like LoadRunner or Visual Studio load tests.
 - User flows ("scripts") composed in familiar C# code, not JavaScript.
 - Use NUnit or MSTest asserts to generate pass/fail results for any URL or for the test as a whole.
-- Ability to ramp up users.
+- Ramp up users gradually, not just "slam testing."
 - Logging class logs response time, throughput and other metrics to a CSV file.
 - Perf Metrics class calculates response time average, percentiles and throughput.
 - Stay in the Visual Studio IDE to create scripts.